Skip to main content

 1. Right-click MyTools and select Properties.

-2. Under Categories, select Actions, and then select Clean and Build Project.
+2. Under Categories, select Actions, and then choose Clean and Build Project.

 3. Paste maven.compiler.failOnError=false into the Set Properties field.